MrSayantanRay/EDA-on-Mental-Health/README.md

 ## Exploratory Data Analysis

-Here is how we explored the data:
+Here is how I explored the data:

 - Distribution analysis of age, demographics, and mental health indicators
 - Comparative analysis across COVID phases and age groups